LOS-ESSnet/Paris-Hackathon/tools/tools.md

 ### Examples

-The [DSD Editor](https://github.com/LOS-ESSnet/DSD-Editor) is an example of React application using N3.js with local storage.
+The [DSD Editor](https://github.com/LOS-ESSnet/DSD-Editor) is an example of React application using N3.js with local storage. the application is deployed [here](http://www.linked-open-statistics.org/plosh/dsd-editor/).

 The [SPARQL React demo](http://www.linked-open-statistics.org/plosh/sparql-react-demo) shows how to query SPARQL data and to make visualisations with it.
 The source code is available [on GitHub](https://github.com/LOS-ESSnet/SPARQL-React-Demo).